Conducting early phase oncology clinical trials: key considerations

 The evolution of early-phase oncology trials

 Cancer is now commonly understood as many types and molecular subtypes of disease.
-It is an increasingly segmented therapeutic area, requiring complex, agile study designs to meet persistent unmet medical needs.
+It is an increasingly segmented therapeutic area, requiring complex, agile study designs to meet persistent unmet medical needs and driving advances in early clinical development oncology.

 Patient considerations